This is a gear review of the best hiking shirts of 2025.

 Cons:

-> Only two color choices
+> Only three color choices

-The Patagonia Sunstretch shirt is a comfortable, lightweight and stylish hiking shirt that can double as a good travel shirt.
-In keeping with the environmental heritage of Patagonia it is made from a blend of polyester recycled nylon and is Bluesign approved.
+The Patagonia Sun Stretch shirt is a comfortable, lightweight, and stylish hiking shirt that can double as a good travel shirt.
+In keeping with the environmental heritage of Patagonia it is made from a blend of polyester recycled nylon and is Bluesign-approved.
 It is stretchy and quick drying as it is designed to be worn in hot and humid hiking conditions.

 The chest pockets have a zip so you can store important items like a passport.
 The chequered design is fashionable, but it also comes in a plain neutral color if you would prefer.